 Gold, silver higher as US hiring slows down

-NEW YORK (AP) — Gold and silver prices are higher after the U.S. government reported a slowdown in hiring last month, raising expectations that more stimulus from the Federal Reserve will keep the dollar weak and interest rates low.
+NEW YORK (AP) — Gold and silver prices rose Tuesday after the U.S. government reported a slowdown in hiring last month, raising expectations that more stimulus from the Federal Reserve will keep the dollar weak and interest rates low.

 The Labor Department reported that U.S. employers added fewer jobs in September than analysts expected.
 Investors anticipated that would mean more bond-buying from the Fed, which could keep U.S. interest rates low and weaken the dollar, both bullish for gold.